rising-dancho/flask-react-native/README.md

 ```
 MySQL Server Accessibility:

-Vercel is a serverless platform, and it does not allow persistent connections to databases like MySQL by default.
+Vercel is a serverless platform, and it does not allow persistent connections
-However, if you're using flask_mysqldb with a MySQL database,
+to databases like MySQL by default.However, if you're using flask_mysqldb with a MySQL database,
 you need to ensure your MySQL database is hosted externally,
 such as on a cloud service like PlanetScale, Amazon RDS, MySQL on PythonAnywhere, or ClearDB.
 It cannot be a local MySQL server running on Vercel because Vercel’s infrastructure is stateless